DRincs-Productions/pixi-vn/README.md

 It is based on [Pixi.js](https://pixijs.com/), a rendering engine that allows you to create fast 2D graphics.
 It is based on WebGL and is very fast and efficient.
 It is used by many developers to create games, websites, and applications.

-Pixi’VN offers the possibility of adding an HTML Element with the same dimensions as the [PixiJS Canvas](https://pixi-vn.web.app/start/canvas.html) to add an **interface** with JavaScript frameworks.
+Pixi’VN offers the possibility of adding an HTML Element with the same dimensions as the [PixiJS Canvas](https://pixi-vn.web.app/start/canvas.html) to add an **UI** with JavaScript frameworks.

-By "Interface" is meant the elements that are above the canvas, such as buttons, forms, etc.
+By "UI" is meant the elements that are above the canvas, such as buttons, forms, etc.

 ![Frame_Aufbau](https://github.com/user-attachments/assets/54adca3e-7f5a-4886-a52a-d499d2cca6b3)

-This allows the use of systems such as React, Vue, Angular, etc. to create much more complex **interface screens** with excellent performance.
+This allows the use of systems such as React, Vue, Angular, etc. to create much more complex **UI screens** with excellent performance.

 * [Angular](https://pixi-vn.web.app/start/interface-angular.html)
 * [React Interface](https://pixi-vn.web.app/start/interface-react.html)